kriszyp/lmdbx-js/README.md

 This will retrieve the the entry at the specified key.
 The `key` must be a JS value/primitive as described above, and the return value will be the stored data (dependent on the encoding), or `undefined` if the entry does not exist.
 An entry is object with a `value` property for the value in the database, and a `version` property for the version number of the entry in the database (if `useVersions` is enabled for the database).

 ### `store.put(key, value, version?: number, ifVersion?: number): Promise<boolean>`
 This will store the provided value/data at the specified key.
 If the database is using versioning (see options below), the `version` parameter will be used to set the version number of the entry.
-If the `ifVersion` parameter is set, the put will only occur if the existing entry at the provided key has the version specified by `ifVersion` at the instance the commit occurs (LMDB commits are atomic by default).
+If the `ifVersion` parameter is set, the put will only occur if the existing entry at the provided key has the version specified by `ifVersion` at the instance the commit occurs (libmdbx commits are atomic by default).
 If the `ifVersion` parameter is not set, the put will occur regardless of the previous value.

 This operation will be enqueued to be written in a batch transaction.
 Any other operations that occur within a certain timeframe (until next event after I/O by default) will also occur in the same transaction.
 This will return a promise for the completion of the put.
 The promise will resolve once the transaction has finished committing.
 The resolved value of the promise will be `true` if the `put` was successful, and `false` if the put did not occur due to the `ifVersion` not matching at the time of the commit.